DamBai212/DamBai212.github.io/_posts/2020-11-23-what_are_the_lifecycle_methods_of_a_react_component.markdown

   )
 }`

 * componentDidMount()

   *  This method is invoked immediately after the component is inserted into the DOM tree.
 It will be called only once per component.
 A most common use case of this method is to load data via an Ajax call.

-  * Examaple:
+   * Example:
    `componentDidMount() {
     axios.get("htttp://getcurrenttimeinutc.com", {
         params: {
             format: "minutes"